muchaya/payfast_za/README.md

 The Payfast ZA gem simplifies the integration of Payfast onsite payments in Ruby on Rails apps.

+We've made a sample ruby app to demonstrate how to use this library.
+Copy and paste from it for the simplest use cases, and it might also help you to join the pieces in the documentation quickly.

 ## Installation:

 ### Add the gem to your gemfile: